Most of the Sengled bulbs are Element bulbs—which require a hub in order to be used. The Sengled WiFi bulb does not require a hub.

 After that, the bulb will be renamed based upon the room it is in.
 The automatically generated names make it much easier to identify and organize the bulbs if you wish to connect them to your Echo/Alexa or Google Assistant.

-If the location and name of the bulb are to your liking, press “Done”.
+If the location and name of the bulb is to your liking, press “Done”.